Is Exeter Safe?

 • Other Theft: 739 incidents (5 crimes per 1,000 people)

-Violence and sexual offences were by far the most reported crimes, followed by anti-social behaviour which is a significant concern across the city.
+Violent crime in Exeter and sexual offences, were by far the most reported crimes.
+These were followed by anti-social behaviour, which is a significant concern across the city.

 Is Crime in Exeter Increasing?